frougon/FFGo/README.rst

 Running
 -------

+- If you've installed FFGo using a ready-made package (Linux or BSD distribution, etc.), just run ``ffgo`` from the command line, or choose FFGo in your desktop menu, etc.

 - If you chose to run FFGo without installing it:

   From your file manager, you may click on the ``ffgo-launcher.py`` file